Transfer a domain in

 More help:About transferring in

-We’re glad you’re joining us!
+We're glad that you're joining us!
 Here's an overview of the process to transfer in.

 - Registrant: (At current registrar's site) Prepares domain for transfer (turns off private registration, updates the contact information, unlocks the domain, and gets the authorisation code).